Nettleton Mill

-Nettleton Mill is a mill house in Wiltshire, England, on the banks of the Bybrook River, to the southeast of Nettleton.
+Nettleton Mill is a mill house in Wiltshire, England, on the banks of the Bybrook River, to the south-east of Nettleton.
 Part of the Castle Combe estate, it was built in 1774 as a farmhouse; this date is inscribed on the outer building.
 The old ruined farmhouse was refurbished in the early 1990s and has been converted into a bed and breakfast cottage.

 Geography

 The building is in a Cotswolds valley, between Nettleton and Castle Combe, in a village setting, about 13 mi north of Bath.
 The bridge at Fosse Way over Broadmead Brook is nearby, where signal and native crayfish have been recorded by use of traps.
 It is surrounded by wooded forest land of about 2.5 ha.
 The stream that flows through the property is known for trout fishing.

 History

-Milling operations at the Nettleton Mill were discontinued sometime before World War I. In the 1950s and 60s, the turbine power was utilised, probably when the stream flow became inadequate.
+Milling operations at the Nettleton Mill were discontinued sometime before World War I. In the 1950s and 1960s, the turbine power was utilised, probably when the stream flow became inadequate.
 Between 1984 and 1986, the site was a shooting location for the 1980s cult series Robin of Sherwood.

-After the farmhouse was vacated by Connolly Leather Ltd in 1991, the Museum of London evaluated the heritage status of this 18th century building from an archaeological perspective to enable the town Planning Department to register it as a Grade II Listed building.
+The farmhouse was vacated by Connolly Leather Ltd in 1991.
+In 2010, the property was offered for sale at £1.15 million.
 It is now run as a country retreat.